 This section discusses the local settings for the connection and the functional configuration of each camera.
-If you are interested in the remote settings for each camera, you can refer to "Using the DCS-3220G With an Internet Browser" (page 33).
+If you are interested in the remote settings for each camera, you can refer to "Using the DCS-5300G with an Internet Browser," which starts on page 34.